Constraints on pulsar masses from the maximum observed glitch

-The structure of the star, namely its radial density profile, is found by integrating the general relativistic equations for gravitational equilibrium with an EOS for the composition and pressure of dense matter as a function of baryonic density.
-We study three unified EOSs: SLy \cite{Douchin:sly}, Bsk20 and the stiffer Bsk21 \cite{Goriely:bsk}, with maximum allowed masses of 2.05 $M_\odot$, 2.16 $M_\odot$ and 2.27 $M_\odot$ respectively, and thence all compatible with the recent observations of a $ \sim2\,M_\odot $ NS \cite{Demorest:2M}.
-These EOSs describe in a consistent and unified way both the crust and the core of the star, and they are compatible with all the constraints on nuclear matter properties around saturation obtained from experiments; moreover, they give NS radii that are consistent with present observational limits \cite{Lattimer:2014}.

-As can be seen from equation \eqref{eq:DeltaOmegaMax}, once the the microphysical input has been fixed (the pinning and effective mass density profiles and the EOS of dense matter), the size of the maximum allowed glitch $ \Delta \Omega_{\rm max} $ depends only on the mass of the star, and thus provides a way to constrain the mass of a pulsar for which one may expect to have measured the largest glitch.
-This is a robust, universal, entrainment-independent upper limit, as even if future observations were to measure larger events, this would lead to a lower value for the maximum mass of the star.
-This is shown in Fig. \ref{fig:Mabs}, where we plot the function $ \Delta \Omega_{\rm max} (M)$ for the three EOSs, together with the largest {\it measured} glitch $ \Delta \Omega $ for a selection of pulsars.
+Given the maximum reservoir, from angular momentum conservation we can determine the size of the maximum allowed glitch, $ \Delta \Omega_{\rm max} $; once the microphysical input has been fixed (the pinning and effective mass density profiles and the EOS of dense matter), the maximum glitch can depend only on the mass of the star, namely $ \Delta \Omega_{\rm max} =\Delta \Omega_{\rm max} (M)$ and this provides a way to constrain the mass of a pulsar for which one may expect to have measured the largest glitch.
+The method was proposed in ref. \onlinecite{Antonelli:2016} to set an upper limit on the mass of the Vela pulsar; here we apply it to all observed large glitchers.
+The procedure is shown in figure 2, where we plot the function $ \Delta \Omega_{\rm max} (M)$ for three EOSs, together with the largest {\it measured} glitch $ \Delta \Omega $ for a selection of pulsars.
+In this paper, the NS structure is calculated for three unified equations of state: SLy \cite{Douchin:sly}, Bsk20 and Bsk21 \cite{Goriely:bsk}.

+The curves display the main property of our model for the angular momentum reservoir, namely an inverse relation between the NS mass and the maximum allowed glitch.
 It can be seen that larger glitches require smaller masses (i.e. a larger angular momentum reservoir) and that masses between $ \sim1.1 \,M_\odot $ and $ \sim2.2 \,M_\odot $ can account for maximum glitches spanning almost one order of magnitude.

+The curves for the three unified EOSs are quite similar, but stiffer EOSs can significantly move the curve upward and yield consistently larger upper limits for the masses (e.g. the very stiff GM1 EOS gives for the Vela an upper limit of $1.8 M_\odot$ \cite{Antonelli:2016}).
+Moreover, the pinning forces have estimated errors of order $\pm 10 \%$ (the statistical uncertainty associated to the counting procedure used in the calculation\cite{Seveso:2016}), which also implies shifting of the curves; in general, multiplying the pinning force by an overall factor is equivalent to multiply the curves by the same factor (cf. equation \eqref{eq:methods3}).
+For these reasons, we choose to show our results without errors related to the microphysics and use state of the art results available in the literature for EOS, pinning and entrainment.
+Different microphysical input will change the numerical values obtained here for the masses, but maintain the general inverse relation.